 A castle named Hof ten Walle, or the Walled Court, was built almost simultaneously with the Castle of the Counts.
 Since the Hof ten Walle was much more comfortable, with its 300 rooms with their own fire place and with a lion park, the Counts of Flanders preferred it as their residence.
-In the year 1500, Charles V was born here and the castle was renamed to Prinsenhof, the Court of Princes.
+In the year 1500, Charles V, the Holy Roman Emperor, was born here and the castle was renamed to Prinsenhof, the Court of Princes.
 By the end of the 18th century, the castle was demolished and the buildings sold to make room for new houses and factories.
 The Prinsenhof district is now an expensive residential area.

 The Patershol district, consisting of thirteen narrow streets and a square, has always been a residential area.
 Initially, in the Middle Ages, the rich wool and cloth merchants lived in Patershol.
 Then afterwards, the district’s history was linked to that of the Castle of the Counts (Gravensteen): When the fortress became a court, the magistrates called Patershol home.
 Later, at the time of the industrial revolution, it became a blue collar housing area for the many textile workers.
 Often, multiple families shared a house.
 When the textile industry moved to the city’s outskirts, Patershol became an infamous and dangerous area in Ghent.
 Especially in the interbellum, it was a place of violence and prostitution.